ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 - An increase in the values of :ref:`ATC_ANG_PIT_P <ATC_ANG_PIT_P>` and :ref:`ATC_ANG_RLL_P <ATC_ANG_RLL_P>`.
 - :ref:`ATC_RAT_PIT_D <ATC_RAT_PIT_D__AC_AttitudeControl_Multi>` and :ref:`ATC_RAT_RLL_D <ATC_RAT_RLL_D__AC_AttitudeControl_Multi>` are larger than :ref:`AUTOTUNE_MIN_D <AUTOTUNE_MIN_D>`.

 AutoTune will attempt to tune each axis as tight as the aircraft can tolerate.
-In some aircraft this can be unnecessarily responsive.
+In some aircraft, this can be unnecessarily responsive.
 A guide for most aircraft:

 - :ref:`ATC_ANG_PIT_P <ATC_ANG_PIT_P>` should be reduced from 10 to 6
 - :ref:`ATC_ANG_RLL_P <ATC_ANG_RLL_P>` should be reduced from 10 to 6